SECTION ON SAFEGUARDING CHILDREN

 There are two possible ways to interpret the finding that family planning has not reduced teenage pregnancies.
 One is that access to family planning removes a restraint on those teenagers who would otherwise not engage in sex.
 The other interpretation is that access to family planning has no effect on youngsters' behaviour at all.
 Either way, it seems very unlikely that recent proposals to provide condoms and the morning-after pill to youngsters at school without their parents knowing will help in reducing teenage pregnancies.'

-click here for the full text on the SPUC website |
+click here for the SPUC website

 LIFE PREGNANCY CARE